qLibc

 bool qlisttbl_debug ( qlisttbl_t * tbl,

-FILE * out
+FILE * out )

-qlisttbl->debug(): Print out stored elements for debugging purpose.
+qlisttbl->debug(): Prints stored elements for debugging purposes.

 Parameters